stellagarden/HD-EMG-signal-calibration/README.md

 ### Method 1
 This method follows the reference 1.
 > There will be various number of segments in each try, since active time will be different for every try.
+First, we'll make some groups of segments.
+Let there are M segments in this try, and we set N=n.

 Calculate RMS values in each try for each channel.
 > Ex) We have "2 segments" consist of "m, n active windows", and "N=3".